-It is a global movement to raise awareness of the under-monitored and murky politics of Regional Fisheries Management Organizations, to support equal stakeholder to RFMO decision-making processes, improve accountability of RFMO decision-making, and ultimately to influence RFMOs in a more economically and environmentally sustainable direction.
+It is a global movement to raise awareness of the under-monitored and murky politics of Regional Fisheries Management Organizations, to support equal stakeholder access to RFMO decision-making processes, and improve the accountability and visibility of RFMO decision-making.

 The “dot” is illustrative of the nature of our challenge – to bring global fisheries decision-making into the twenty-first century.
 There is no excuse for crucial economic and natural decisions to be made largely in secret in a world where nearly everyone has a cell-phone and a social media account.